-2022 SHORT-TERM CASH INCENTIVE PROGRAM SUMMARY AND RESULTS
+2023 SHORT-TERM CASH INCENTIVE PROGRAM SUMMARY AND RESULTS

-The 2022 short-term cash incentive program is referred to as our 2022 Cash Bonus Plan.
-The 2022 Cash Bonus Plan was designed to reward plan participants for their individual contributions to our achievement of pre-established financial performance objectives, a significant product development milestone, and customer-related objective for 2022.
+The 2023 short-term cash incentive program is referred to as our 2023 Cash Bonus Plan.
+The 2023 Cash Bonus Plan was designed to reward plan participants for their contributions to our achievement of pre-established financial performance objectives, a product development objective, and a customer-related objective for 2023.
 Based on stockholder feedback, our plan design has 3 components with minimum and outperformance thresholds for each component of the plan.
 In addition, payments for outperformance achievements are capped at 200% for each component of the plan.
-The metrics were selected by the Committee as representative measures of overall corporate performance for the fiscal year in February 2022 and were consistent with the 2022 budget approved by our board of directors at that time.
+The metrics were approved by the Committee as representative measures of overall corporate performance for the fiscal year in February 2023 and were consistent with the 2023 budget approved by our board of directors at that time.
 These metrics were determined to be appropriately rigorous as an interim step toward meeting our longer-term growth and financial objectives.

-2022 Cash Bonus Plan Components and Weighting
+2023 Cash Bonus Plan Components and Weighting